How to register a domain name and get web hosting

 Registering a domain means you and only you will have a right to use it for a specific period, ranging usually from one year to up to 10 years.
 The longer the registration period you choose, the better the price you will usually get.
 If you want to keep your domain, don’t forget to renew it in time before its expiration.
 Otherwise, if your subscription expires, someone else can register your domain.
 If you decide that you no longer wish to keep the domain for yourself, simply don’t renew it.

 The registration process itself is extremely simple and can be done in just a few clicks.
-Webnode walks you through the entire domain registration process in 6 simple steps without having to leave the website builder.
+If you’re using Webnode for your domain registration, we’ll walk you through the entire domain registration process in 6 simple steps without having to leave the website builder.

 Generally speaking, the exact cost of the domain registration depends on the provider and on the TLD.

-Domains are usually not available for free.
-While the price of generic domains such as .com can start relatively low at 2 – 15$ for the first year, special or trendy domains such as .car, .makeup can cost more than 500$ from the very beginning.
+Free domain registration is not the norm, however, many domains are available at affordable prices.
+While the price of generic domains such as .com can start relatively low and range from $2 to $15 for the first year, special or trendy domains such as .car or .makeup can cost more than $500 from the very beginning.

 Domain prices can also rise with their renewal.
-You can save a bit of money if you choose a longer time period of registration, but expect a price increase in the future.
-Make sure to also watch out for hidden fees as apart from asking for a higher renewal price, some registrars can also include special maintenance fees or fees connected to a transfer of the domain to a different provider.
-Webnode isn’t one of them and you can see the domain prices before the registration.
+You can save a bit of money if you choose a longer-term registration period but expect a price increase in the future.
+Make sure to also watch out for hidden fees.
+In addition to higher renewal prices, some registrars can also include special maintenance fees or fees connected to a transfer of the domain to a different provider.
+Webnode isn’t one of them and you can clearly see the domain prices before registration.

-If you’d like to cut down on the expenses or even get a completely free domain for your website, there are 3 possible solutions.
-Let’s take a look at the pros and cons of each of them.
+If you’d like to cut down on the expenses for your website with free domain registration, there are 2 possible solutions.
+Let’s take a look at the pros and cons of each of them:

 Many first-time website owners want to ease into website ownership without too much commitment.
 If you need time to test the features and see if people will be even interested in buying your products, a website on a free subdomain is a good solution.